 AZD1152 is a new drug that blocks enzymes.
 Cells need these enzymes to grow and divide.
 So blocking them may stop lymphoma from growing.
 Researchers are looking at AZD1152 for people with diffuse large B cell lymphoma which has continued to grow or has come back after chemotherapy and rituximab.

 Romidepsin (also called depsipeptide or FK228) is a new type of drug called a histone deacetylase inhibitor.
 It is made from a type of bacteria and works by stopping cells from dividing and growing.
-Doctors in the UK have tried romidepsin in a trial to see if it is effective for cutaneous T cell lymphoma (CTCL) that has continued to grow during treatment or has come back.
-Cutaneous T cell lymphoma is a rare type of non Hodgkin lymphoma that affects the skin.
-We are now waiting for the results of the trial.
-You can find more information about it on our clinical trials database.
+It has been looked at in trials for cutaneous T cell lymphoma (CTCL).
+This is a rare type of non Hodgkin lymphoma that affects the skin.

 In America, two clinical trials found that romidepsin controlled CTCL for between 1 and 20 months in about a third of people who had the treatment.
 The Federal Drugs and Administration (FDA) have now approved it in America for people who have had other treatments which are no longer working.
 But before people can have it as a treatment in the UK it needs to be licensed and it may be a while before this happens.
 You can find out more about how drugs are licensed in our question and answer section.